 2. The book is available (not checked out)

 3. The book is located on the 6th level of the Multi-Tier Stacks

 As long as the book is available (not checked out), go to the section of the library where the book is shelved and find the book on the shelf.
-Tags at the end of each shelf tell you what call numbers are included on that shelf.
+Signs at the end of each shelf tell you what call numbers are included on that shelf.
 The books are shelved in alpha-numerical order; read down the shelf that holds the call number you need until you find the book.
-Once you find your book, check it out at a self-check station or the Main Services Desk.
+Once you find your book, check it out at the Main Services Desk.

 If you have trouble finding a book, the staff at the Main Services Desk are happy to help you.